Just a test

 There are also third-party ads that run in various areas of this webpage.
 I derive income from allowing these ads to run on my blog, and from the interested visitors who click through to visit the advertisers' webpages.

 I also will sometimes include affiliate links to products I am discussing in non-sponsored posts, or on other areas of the webpage.
 If you click on the links and order products from the websites, I will receive referral commissions from the sales.
 I don't bother to label such links as affiliate links, since most folks will easily recognize them as such.
-If you're an idiot who can't recognize an affiliate link not sure, just ask.
+If you're

 For help in writing your own policy, go to http://www.disclosurepolicy.org